esque - an operational kafka tool.

 - Kafka Ping (Test roundtrip time to your kafka cluster)

 $ esque Usage: esque [OPTIONS] COMMAND [ARGS]... esque - an operational kafka tool.
 In the Kafka world nothing is easy, but esque (pronounced esk) is an attempt at it.
-Options: --recreate-config Overwrites the config with the sample config. --version Show the version and exit. -v, --verbose Return stack trace on error. --no-verify Skip all verification dialogs and answer them with yes. --help Show this message and exit.
-Commands: apply Apply a set of topic configurations. config Configuration-related options. consume Consume messages from a topic. create Create a new instance of a resource. ctx List contexts and switch between them. delete Delete a resource. describe Get detailed information about a resource. edit Edit a resource. get Get a quick overview of different resources. ping Test the connection to the kafka cluster. produce Produce messages to a topic. set Set resource attributes.
+Options: --version Show the version and exit. -v, --verbose Return stack trace on error. --no-verify Skip all verification dialogs and answer them with yes. --help Show this message and exit.
+Commands: apply Apply a set of topic configurations. config Configuration-related options. consume Consume messages from a topic. create Create a new instance of a resource. ctx List contexts and switch between them. delete Delete a resource. describe Get detailed information about a resource. edit Edit a resource. get Get a quick overview of different resources. io Run a message pipeline. ping Test the connection to the kafka cluster. produce Produce messages to a topic. set Set resource attributes. urlencode Url-encode the given value.

 Installation and Usage